TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/sys.rst

    and non-zero with an exception set on failure.

    If any hooks have been added, *format* and other arguments will be used to construct a tuple to pass.
-Apart from ``N``, the same format characters as used in :c:func:`Py_BuildValue` are available.
+Apart kutoka ``N``, the same format characters as used in :c:func:`Py_BuildValue` are available.
 If the built value is not a tuple, it will be added into a single-element tuple.
 (The ``N`` format option consumes a reference, but since there is no way to know whether arguments to this function will be consumed, using it may cause reference leaks.)

-   :func:`sys.audit` performs the same function from Python code.
+   :func:`sys.audit` performs the same function kutoka Python code.

    .. versionadded:: 3.8